restradaaguila/Masked-Autoencoders_Vision/README.md

    + Mask tokens signal a missing patch to be predited
    + positional embeds added to all tokens
    + Full input image is reconstructed with predicted pixel values for masked squares.
-+ Differences between input image and reconstruction are measured and used as loss
++ Differences between input image and reconstruction are measured and used as loss (mean sq. error)
 + After pre-training decoder is discarded and encoder is kept for fine tuning

 Q1: what are the positional embeddings for?
 + Guide Q: What are they for in NLP models?

 Q2: What is the advantage of the assymetric architecture?
 What about the masking ratio?
 + Guide Q: how much data is the encoder working with compared to the decoder?
 What is the main issue images v language?